 Specific Aims - project 1 - biomarkers of epileptogenesis after experimental traumatic brain injury

-An experiment designed parallel to the human TBI observational studies in Project 3, this pre-clinical project aims to find single and/or combinatory biomarkers for epileptogenesis after temporal lobe TBI, the most common injury site for post-traumatic epilepsy (PTE) in humans (Project 3 preliminary data;12, 13).
-We will induce temporal lobe TBI in rats using lateral fluid-percussion injury (FPI), taking into account the differences in brain orientation between rodents and humans.
-Our work and that of others have shown that temporal lobe FPI results in the development of PTE in >50% of rats in 1-year follow-up, depending on the injury severity7, 21, 38.
-We will design protocols which enhance the reproducibility of research findings through increased scientific rigor and transparency to perform a prospective, statistically powered, longitudinal in vivo multi-center 12-months follow-up study in rats with temporal lobe TBI.
-We will compare the evolution of clinically translatable plasma molecular (protein, microRNA), electrographic, and structural MRI abnormalities between injured animals which develop or do not develop epilepsy, and validate the results in an independent animal cohort in Project 2 and in a human cohort in Project 3.
+This preclinical project aims to find single and/or combinatory biomarkers for epileptogenesis after temporal lobe TBI, the most common injury site for post-traumatic epilepsy (PTE) in humans12, 13.
+We will induce temporal lobe TBI in rats using lateral fluid-percussion injury (FPI), taking into account neuroanatomic differences between rodents and humans.
+Studies show FPI results in the development of PTE in >50% of rats in 1-year follow-up, depending on the injury severity7, 21, 38.
+With protocols emphasizing scientific rigor and reproducibility, we propose a prospective, statistically powered, longitudinal in vivo multi-center 12-months follow-up study in rats with temporal lobe TBI.
+We will compare the evolution of clinically translatable biomarkers between injured animals which develop or do not develop epilepsy, and validate the results in an independent animal cohort in Project 2 and in a human cohort in Project 3.
 Results will be communicated to Public Engagement Core to obtain consumer input.
-These biomarkers will then be applied to predict the efficacy of antiepileptogenic (AEG) treatments tested in Project 2.
-We will provide EEG and structural MRI datasets for the Informatics and Analytics Core to develop automated methodological pipelines to identify epileptogenesis biomarkers from a large amount of EEG and structural MRI data.
+These biomarkers will be used to develop (AEG) treatments tested in Project 2.
+We will provide EEG and structural MRI datasets for the Informatics and Analytics Core to develop automated methodological pipelines to identify biomarkers of epileptogenesis.

 Overarching hypothesis: Plasma molecular, electrophysiological, and imaging markers measured at different post-TBI time points, alone or in combination, will diagnose ongoing epileptogenesis after experimental TBI with high sensitivity and specificity, independent of the severity of brain damage.
 The identified pre-clinical biomarkers can be applied to (a) preclinical AEG studies to predict treatment outcome (Project 2) and (b) clinical studies to identify patients undergoing epileptogenesis following temporal lobe TBI (comparison with Project 3 data) to inform the targeting of epileptogenic interventions, and to monitor their effectiveness.

-Specific Aim 1: (1) To investigate (a) the occurrence and progression of abnormalities in cortical and hippocampal wideband EEG recordings acquired from immediately after temporal lobe TBI for up to 12 months post-injury.
+Specific Aim 1: (1) To investigate (a) the occurrence and progression of abnormalities in cortical and hippocampal wideband EEG recordings acquired immediately after temporal lobe TBI for up to 12 months post-injury.
 (2) To compare the severity and progression of changes between animals that will or will not develop epilepsy.
 (3) To provide a set of candidate biomarkers to be validated in an independent animal cohort in Project 2 and human cohort with temporal lobe TBI in Project 3.
 (4) To assess whether a combination of imaging and plasma markers increases the sensitivity and specificity of electrophysiological markers.

 Hypothesis 1: Temporal lobe TBI in the rat will result in electrophysiological abnormalities in the perilesional cortex and hippocampus.
-Some of them will be biomarkers for epileptogenesis both in animals and humans.
-Presence of concomitant molecular and structural abnormalities will increase the sensitivity and specificity of electrophysiological biomarkers.
+Some will be biomarkers for epileptogenesis both in animals and humans.
+Presence of concomitant molecular and structural abnormalities will increase the sensitivity/specificity of electrophysiological biomarkers.

 Specific Aim 2: (1) To investigate the evolution of structural pathology in the cortex, hippocampus, and thalamus and in their connectivity after temporal lobe TBI using repeated high-resolution structural MRI.
 (2) To compare findings between animals which develop or do not develop epilepsy.
-(3) To provide a set of candidate biomarkers to be validated in an independent animal cohort in Project 2 and in human cohort in Project 3.
+(3) To provide a set of candidate biomarkers to be validated in independent animal and human cohorts in Project 2 and in Project 3.
 (4) To assess whether a combination of electrophysiological and plasma markers increases the sensitivity and specificity of imaging markers.